-As Regional Director for the International Center for Research on Women’s (ICRW) Asia Regional Office in New Delhi, India, Dr. Ravi Verma leads ICRW’s local and regional efforts to conduct research, provide technical support, build capacity and partake in policy dialogue on an array of issues, including reproductive health, family planning, preventing domestic violence, child marriage, engaging men and boys to empower women, HIV/AIDS and economic development.
+As Director of ICRW Asia, located in New Delhi, India, Dr. Ravi Verma leads ICRW’s local and regional efforts to conduct research, provide technical support, build capacity and partake in policy dialogue on an array of issues, including reproductive health, family planning, preventing domestic violence, child marriage, engaging men and boys to empower women, HIV/AIDS and economic development.

 Dr. Verma has more than three decades of experience in programmatic research and evaluation in the area of family planning and reproductive health, gender mainstreaming and HIV/AIDS in India and countries throughout Asia.

 He has significant experience and background in social sciences and social demography, which enables him to understand the micro and macro dimensions on the issues of men and masculinities, reproductive health, family planning, gender-based violence, HIV/AIDS and economic development.
 This unique combination of skills in research, as well as designing and evaluating innovative models allow him to bring to ICRW critical aspects of examining norms that are deeply embedded in human behavior and social phenomenon.
 He particularly enjoys mentoring and nurturing a team of young aspiring researchers.